Code-Institute-Submissions/Niged01-P-Life_DecResub/README.md

 - The ability to mange contributors account change profile image delete posts etc.
 - Members can save blogs they like for easy access in the future.
 - The ability to tag other members in posts.
+- The ability to reply to comments on posts.
 - The ability to follow other users.
 - Include a forgotten password function to change or reset password.
 - Create a search bar to search for blogs containing a specific word or phrase.